Alumna Builds Her Career Behind the Scenes at 60 Minutes

 Katie Kerbstat ’11 pursued her passion for media as a writer for The Quadrangle, and now works for one of television's most successful broadcasts.

-On the ninth floor of the CBS 60 Minutes building in Manhattan’s Broadcast Row, Katie Kerbstat ’11 is on the forefront of breaking news.
+At CBS 60 Minutes in Manhattan’s Broadcast Row, Katie Kerbstat ’11 is on the forefront of breaking news.

 When she’s not researching a story or furiously fact-checking scripts on deadline, the broadcast associate and assistant to the chairman of CBS News and executive producer of 60 Minutes is often spotted dodging traffic on 57th en route to a meeting in the adjacent CBS building.

 Always at a sprint, the stakes are high when you’re working for one of the most successful broadcasts in television history.
-Renowned for accuracy, 60 Minutes reaches tens of thousands of viewers every week.
+Renowned for accuracy, 60 Minutes reaches an average of 12 million viewers every week.

 “There are no mistakes,” Kerbstat says.
 “Many of the stories I get to work on are breaking news and supposed to air that weekend.
 I’m always going as fast as I can, but accuracy is always paramount to speed.”